Sideload Office Add-ins in Office on the web for testing

 If you're using Visual Studio to develop your add-in, the process to sideload is similar.
 The only difference is that you must update the value of the SourceURL element in your manifest to include the full URL where the add-in is deployed.

-Although you can sideload add-ins from Visual Studio to Office Online, you cannot debug them from Visual Studio.
+Although you can sideload add-ins from Visual Studio to Office on the web, you cannot debug them from Visual Studio.
 To debug you will need to use the browser debugging tools.
-For more information, see Debug add-ins in Office Online.
+For more information, see Debug add-ins in Office on the web.

 - In Visual Studio, show the Properties window by choosing View -> Properties Window.